gjcliff/gjcliff/README.md

 <!--Intro start-->
 <!-- - 💬 Ask me about **ROS2, C++, Python, Computer Vision, and Robotics** -->
 I'm a robotics software engineer who loves python, ROS 2, c++, rust, computer vision, state estimation, SLAM, and machine learning.

+Right now I'm working on making a SLAM system.
+I plan to use light glue for feature detection on the front end, gtsam for state estimation and mapping on the backend, and rerun for visualization.
+It's tough to find time to work on this, so stay tuned.

+git@github.com:gjcliff/SuperFlow.git

 - 📫 Feel free to reach me at **gclifford@u.northwestern.edu**
 <!--Intro end-->